Surface Science: Foundations of Catalysis and

 Dudley, Laura Ford,

-Soon-Ku Hong, Weixin Huang, Bruce Koel, Lynne Koker, David Mills, and
+Soon-Ku Hong, Weixin Huang, Lynne Koker, David Mills and Pat Thiel for

 p.
 19 Should read: